-Sunce Association launches a national campaign to reduce pollution with disposable plastic
+Sunce Association launches a national campaign to reduce single use plastic pollution

-Association for Nature, Environment and Sustainable Development Sunce continues with projects and activities aimed at reducing pollution with disposable plastic, so at the beginning of the week in Trogir, as part of the project Plastic Smart Cities Croatia (link) signed Action Plan to reduce plastic pollution from 2021 to 2026, which includes the implementation of measures and activities aimed at reducing the release of plastic waste into the environment and pollution of the sea with plastic waste.
+Association for Nature, Environment and Sustainable Development Sunce continues with projects and activities aimed at reducing single use plastic pollution, so at the beginning of the week in Trogir, as part of the project Plastic Smart Cities Croatia (link) signed Action Plan to reduce plastic pollution from 2021 to 2026, which includes the implementation of measures and activities aimed at reducing the release of plastic waste into the environment and pollution of the sea with plastic waste.
 Thus, Trogir, after Dubrovnik, became the second city in Croatia to adopt one such document as Plastic Smart City.
-Just like in the Action Plan of the City of Dubrovnik, the measures include adequate waste management, monitoring and remediation of illegal landfills and limiting the use of disposable plastics in all public companies and city institutions.
+Just like in the Action Plan of the City of Dubrovnik, the measures include adequate waste management, monitoring and remediation of illegal landfills and limiting the use of single use plastics in all public companies and city institutions.

 The national campaign “Together without plastic” is supported by Beyond Plastic Med (link).